Austerity: Criticism

 According to a 2020 study, austerity does not pay off in terms of reducing the default premium in situations of severe fiscal stress.
 Rather, austerity increases the default premium.
 However, in situations of low fiscal stress, austerity does reduce the default premium.
 The study also found that increases in government consumption had no substantial impact on the default premium.

 Clara Mattei, assistant professor of economics at the New School for Social Research, posits that austerity is less of a means to "fix the economy" and is more of an ideological weapon of class oppression wielded by economic and political elites in order to suppress revolts and unrest by the working class public and close off any alternatives to the capitalist system.
-She traces the origins of modern austerity to post-World War I Britain and Italy, when it served as a "powerful counteroffensive" to rising working class agitation and anti-capitalist sentiment.
+In this, she argues that austerity "is not about spending less but about spending in favor of the economic and financial elite and to the detriment of the majority of the population."
+Mattei traces the origins of modern austerity to post-World War I Britain and Italy, when it served as a "powerful counteroffensive" to rising working class agitation and anti-capitalist sentiment.
 In this, she quotes British economist G. D. H. Cole writing on the British response to the economic downturn of 1921:

 "The big working-class offensive had been successfully stalled off; and British capitalism, though threatened with economic adversity, felt itself once more safely in the saddle and well able to cope, both industrially and politically, with any attempt that might still be made from the labour side to unseat it."